A Brief History

 2. Mecca Hajj, 2015.

 Every year Muslim pilgrims from around the world flock to the Holy City of Mecca in Saudi Arabia to make their pilgrimage, called the Hajj.
 Many times over the years disasters have taken the lives of hundreds of pilgrims, mostly from stampedes and trampling by enormous crowds, although some incidents occurred during “stoning rituals.”
 In 2015, the largest loss of life during a Hajj happened when a crowd stampeded, resulting in an announced 4173 deaths (unknown how many injured).
 Later, Saudi officials changed the official death toll a couple times, settling on less than 800 deaths in an obvious attempt to minimize the bad publicity.
 Other estimates are in the 2200-2400 deaths range.
 In 1975 a tent fire claimed 200 victims at the Hajj, and in 1997 another tent fire killed 343 pilgrims and injured at least 1500 more.
 In 1990 1426 people died, crushed in the crowd.
-In 2006 a Mecca hotel collapse killed at least 76 during the Hajj.
+A 2004 stampede during the Hajj killed 251 pilgrims, and in 2006 a Mecca hotel collapse killed at least 76 during the Hajj.

 3. Mecca Hajj, 1987.